aleksn41/corona_world_app/README.md

 For more info on the Map of Germany click [here](https://github.com/aleksn41/corona_world_app/wiki/Germany-Map-(beta)).

 ### Settings & Info
 The global settings and info dropdown can be reached from all fragments.
+It opens on click at the three vertical dots in the top right corner of the screen.
 Image (this is from the World Map but the position does not vary):
 <p align="center">
   <img src="/images/Settings_Info_Tab.png" alt="Settings & Info Tab">
 </p>